idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

-- `fluid0.f<n>`, where `<n>` is a five-digit number indicating the output file number created by nekRS (a separate output file is written for each time step written to file according to the settings in the `.par` file).
+- `fluid0.f<n>`, where `<n>` is a five-digit number indicating the output file number created by nekRS (a separate output file is written for each time step written to file according to the settings in the `fluid.par` file).
 An extra program is required to visualize nekRS output files in Paraview; see the instructions [here](https://nekrsdoc.readthedocs.io/en/latest/detailed_usage.html#visualizing-output-files).
 - `solid_out.e`, an Exodus II output file with the solid mesh and solution.
 - `solid_out_nek0.e`, an Exodus II output file with the fluid mirror mesh